English Vinglish: Plot

-Shashi Godbole is a traditional Marathi homemaker and entrepreneur in Pune who makes and sells laddoos as a home-run business.
-Her husband Satish and daughter Sapna take her for granted, mock her because of her poor English-speaking skills, and generally treat her with disrespect, making Shashi feel negative, insecure, and underconfident.
-However, her young son, Sagar, loves her as she is, and her elderly widowed mother-in-law offers her words of sympathy.
+Shashi Godbole is a traditional Marathi homemaker in Pune who runs a small, home-based business making and selling laddoos.
+Despite her entrepreneurial spirit and dedication, her corporate-worker husband, Satish, and her teenage daughter, Sapna, routinely take her for granted.
+They frequently mock her poor English-speaking skills and treat her with casual condescension, leaving Shashi feeling deeply insecure and underconfident.
+Conversely, her young son, Sagar, loves her unconditionally, and her supportive mother-in-law offers her quiet words of sympathy.

-Shashi's older sister, Manu, who lives in New York City, invites Shashi's family to the marriage of her daughter, Meera, with Kevin.
-It is decided that Shashi will travel to New York alone five weeks in advance to help Manu organise the marriage, while her husband and children will join her as the marriage approaches.
-During her flight to America, Shashi is given inspirational advice by a fellow passenger.
-Upon her arrival in New York, Shashi is warmly welcomed by Manu and her younger daughter, Radha.
-While Shashi is in New York, she has a traumatic experience at a coffee shop where a staff member is rude to her due to her inability to communicate in English.
-She is comforted by fellow customer, French chef Laurent, who himself is weak in English.
+When Shashi's older sister, Manu, who lives in New York City, invites the family to her daughter Meera’s wedding, it is decided that Shashi will travel to New York alone five weeks early to help organize the festivities.
+Satish and the children plan to join her later, closer to the wedding date.
+During her flight, a kind fellow passenger reassures her and gives her the confidence to navigate the journey.
+Upon arriving in New York, Shashi is warmly welcomed by Manu and her teenage niece, Radha.
+However, Shashi's transition is rocky; during a solo outing, she suffers a highly distressing experience at a local coffee shop where a rude barista berates her for her inability to order in English.
+Devastated, she is comforted on the street by another customer, a French chef named Laurent, who also struggles with the language.